 Other Variations:

 Add Pasta: the addition of pasta is very common to make this soup more filling.
 Small pasta shape is best.
 Use ditalini pasta, which means “little thumbs”.
 Ditalini they are best in soup as they will keep al dente.
-Other godd shapes are small shell or little macaroni.
+Other good shapes are small shell or little macaroni.
 My nonna was using rice, especially in the last few years, she was adding it while warming up the soup on the stove.

 Use Garlic: when making the soffritto, you can also add some garlic if you like.